Do Open Source with Git and Github

 Now when we commit, the entries under “Changes to be committed:” will be included in our commit.

-lorna@taygete:~/joind.in/dev$ git commit -m "adding a notice about the impact awards to the homepage"
+lorna@taygete:~/joind.in/dev$ git commit -m "adding a notice about the impact awards to the homepage" [impact-banner f150a3a] adding a notice about the impact awards to the homepage 1 files changed, 3 insertions(+), 0 deletions(-)

-Here I used the -m switch to allow me to supply a message on the same line as my commit command.
-You could alternatively just use git commit on its own, and git will launch your default editor for you to add your commit message to the file.
+on its own, and git will launch your default editor for you to add your commit message to the file.
 When you save the file, your commit will be created.
 Our changes are now recorded, but only on our local repo.
 We will take some time to look at them, and then move on to see how we can share them with the wider world.

 Inspecting Changes

 The entire purpose of a version control system is that you can see which changes were made, when and by whom.
-We can look at what’s been happening lately on this branch, by using git log:
+We can look at what’s been happening lately on this branch, by using git log

 Here you can see everything that has happened until now for this particular version of the code.
-What you don’t see here though is which changes are on which branch, however git can show us this too, using the --graph option with git log.
-Personally, I find it much more useful to see all the information on one page, so I like to add another command-line switch, the --oneline option, and combined these switches produce output like this:
+What you don’t see here though is which changes are on which branch, however git can show us this too, using the --graph

 We see a very short summary of each commit, a few characters of the hash (but enough to identify each one uniquely – you can use the first 6 or so characters of a git commit hash instead of a whole one in most places) plus the first part of the commit message.
 Each branch is shown in a different colour, with the commits showing which branch they were added to and when they joined this branch.
 Since our branch is created from master, we see everything in the past merging in to master, and then our own commits added along the same line.

 We can drill in and see some more detail on a particular change by using git show and the change we want.
 To give a simple example, you can see that about halfway down, I’ve removed a duplicate label.
-I can take a closer look at what actually happened there using git show.
+I can take a closer look at what actually happened there using git show

 lorna@taygete:~/joind.in/dev$ git show 221d8b7